It’s not until you leave your day job behind that you realize just how many interactions you had with people — how many relationships you developed.

 But today I’m inviting you to join what I hope becomes one of the greatest online communities for freelancers and remote workers (at a time when we all need community more than ever).

-You can keep all your freelancing friends right in your pocket with the Slack mobile app.
-If an unexpected client situation arises, you can get solid advice in minutes.
+You can keep all your freelancing friends at your finger tips on the Circle platform.
+If an unexpected client situation arises, you can get solid advice quickly.
 When you need feedback on your portfolio website or aren’t sure how to reply to an email, we’ll be there to help you.

 The Freelance Institute is a place for you to learn, grow, connect, and thrive regardless of where you are in your freelancing or remote-work journey.